b-frazier/simple-text/README.md

 ## Usage

-This can be used to write and save code on the go.
+This can be used to write and save code on the go.<br>
+Find the app here: https://simple-text.herokuapp.com/

 ## Screenshots